jcdubois/moth/README.md

 from user space.

-All tasks are linked-in at proper memory location in the Moth binary during the build and therefore they are all created/present at start time.
+All tasks are linked-in at proper memory location in the Moth binary during the build process and therefore they are all created/present at start time (there is no dynamic loading of tasks).

 Moth is writen in [SPARK](http://www.spark-2014.org/), C and assembly language.